vmsmith/CookBook/rice_wild.md

 #### Directions

-* **DO NOT** salt the water
+* Put rice, liquid, and salt in pot
+* Turn on to "High" (9) until just before it starts really boiling
+* Turn it down to low (2), and put the lid on
-* Only cook until the rice has "popped", then drain the water
+* Cook approximately 40  until the rice has "popped"
-* Add additions after the rice has cooked
+* Drain the liquid
+* Add additions, and put back on a (1) burner if other things are still cooking